qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_terrain_analysis.rst

 Ruggedness index
 ----------------
-A quantitative measurement of terrain heterogeneity as described by Riley et al.
+Quantitative measurement of terrain heterogeneity described by Riley et al.
 (1999).
 It is calculated for every location, by summarizing the change in elevation within the 3x3 pixel grid.